vfarcic/cncf-demo/manuscript/cluster/crossplane-azure.md

 ## Setup

-* You can skip the steps in this section if you already used Crossplane with Azure in one of the previous chapters.
+* You can skip the steps in this section (the Setup) if you already used Crossplane with Azure in one of the previous chapters.

 ```bash
 export SUBSCRIPTION_ID=$(az account show --query id -o tsv)